 Whether you’re using a Mac or Windows, having file sharing activated can leave your computer and files vulnerable to attackers.
 Even though the feature allows you to transfer files seamlessly and use printers wirelessly, this becomes a huge security hole while using public Wi-Fi networks, which is why you’re better of disabling it.

 Set Up a Firewall

 Most operating systems have a basic firewall, which you should keep enabled at all times to prevent intruders from targeting your device.
-More often than not, we just turn the firewall off due to the annoying notifications/popups and then forget about it completely.
-If you have a security program with a better firewall though, you can use that instead for public Wi-Fi and DoS attack protection.
+More often than not, we turn the firewall off due to the annoying notifications/popups and then forget about it completely.
+If you have a security program with a better firewall, you can use it instead of public Wi-Fi and DoS attack protection.

 Make Online Purchases

 While shopping online may seem harmless, you should avoid doing so on unsecured public Wi-Fi networks.
 After all, when you purchase anything online, you’re required to provide sensitive details such as your bank account or credit card information, which could fall into the wrong hands if someone is snooping on your browsing activity.

 Many people access their social media, bank, and other personal accounts on public Wi-Fi without thinking twice.
 Unfortunately, this could result in your confidential information being compromised and used for criminal purposes like identity theft and fraud, even if you’re connected to a secure open network!